Medication Therapy Management

 After a review of prescription medications is completed, any eligible members will be sent an offer letter via mail describing the benefits of the program and how to complete the program.
 Additionally, you may receive outreaches via phone, email, or text messages.

 Arkansas Blue Medicare partners with other health care organizations, who may assist in completing your CMR.
-These include retail pharmacies, Enhanced Medication Services, Outcomes MTM Patient Engagement Team, and Tabula Rasa HealthCare (formerly SinfoniaRx).
+These include retail pharmacies, Aspen Rx Health, Outcomes MTM Patient Engagement Team, and Tabula Rasa HealthCare (formerly SinfoniaRx).

 What are Targeted Medication Reviews?